azborgonovo/just-enough-docs/README.md

 A collection of records for "architecturally significant" decisions like those that affect the system structure, non-functional characteristics, dependencies, interfaces, or construction techniques.
 (2)

-Keeping a record of such decisions is proven do be very helpful both to support on balancing the tradeoffs when making the decision as well as to clearly keep track of **why** certain decisions have been taken.
+As [evolutionary architecture](https://www.thoughtworks.com/radar/techniques/evolutionary-architecture) has been recommended as an alternative to traditional up-front, heavy-weight enterprise architectural designs, decisions have become more frequent in the lifecycle of a software system.
+Keeping record of such decisions is proven to be very helpful when the need of new changes emerge.
+To be able to clearly revisit the reasons (why) certain decisions have been made and what were the forces and alternatives considered previously may be a valuable input data to make a consistent and efficient new decision.

-A template that is friendly and may be used is the following:

-ADR 1: Deployment on Ruby on Rails 3.0.10
-TODO: ....
+The following template provides a fluent way to write down ADRs:

+> **ADR 1: *[decision title]***
+> In *[a system, context]* facing *[a requirement, situation, challenge]*
+> we decided *[decision]* and not *[alternatives]*
+> to achieve *[goal, benefits]* accepting *[constraints, drawbacks]*

 ### 5 - Lightweight Markdown docs

-(e.g. software guidebook, or arc42)
+Beyond the previous document, extra information may still be needed to guide the stakeholders in the software.
+Lightweight Markdown files can fulfill this need with documents close to the source code (and possibly versioned), searcheable, easily updatable and nicely formatted.

+There are references and templates that might inspire the fullfilment of this section (on-demand basis), such as the [Software Guidebook](https://softwarearchitecturefordevelopers.com/) or [arc42](https://arc42.org/overview/).

+## Important docs for API providers

+### 6 - Developer manual

+When providing an [interface](https://martinfowler.com/bliki/PublishedInterface.html) to other developers (Class Library, Web API, etc) it is fundamental that clients can easily understand and get acquainted with consuming the provided functionalities.

+Lightweight markdown files with a "Getting Started" or "How To" sections will come as a piece of cake and will increase the satisfaction of your fellow colleagues.

-## Additional docs for .NET Class Libraries
+## Important docs for .NET Class Libraries

-### 6 - XML comments of public types
+### 7 - XML comments of public types

 It is essential that developers have useful and immediate feedback when coding against an API.
 This is usually achieved with an IDE with  code completion capabilities.
 In Visual Studio this is named [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense).

 When providing .NET Class Libraries, do provide useful information of all your public types by exporting the [XML comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) to your consumers.

 ## References

-(1) Text and images by Simon Brown, licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/).
+(1) Quoted text and images by Simon Brown, licensed under [Creative Commons](https://creativecommons.org/licenses/by/4.0/).
 The System Context diagram and the Container diagram are part of the C4 Model Core diagrams.
-Access the [C4 Model website](https://c4model.com/#CoreDiagrams) for more information.
+Access the [C4 Model website](https://c4model.com/#CoreDiagrams) for details.

 (2) More information on Documenting Architecture Decisions: [http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions)